California Interspousal Transfer Deed Form

 Deeds must be filed with the County Recorder’s Office where the conveyed property is located.[1]
 Recording fees as of this writing are $10 for the first page and $3 each for any other pages.[2]

-Deeds must be signed by the person conveying property with notary acknowledgment and meet the following formatting guidelines[3]:
+Deeds must be signed by the person conveying property and notarized.
+The following formatting standards are required[3]:

 • Maximum dimensions of 8.5” x 14” (8.5” x 11” preferred)